jarun/nnn/README.md

 Help & settings, file details, media info and archive listing are shown in the PAGER.
 Please use the PAGER-specific keys in these screens.

+The option `open with` supports a combined argument.

 #### Leader key

 The Leader key (<kbd>`</kbd> or <kbd>^/</kbd>) provides a powerful multi-functional navigation mechanism.
 It is case-sensitive and understands contexts, bookmarks and handy location shortcuts.